OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Copy-Item.md

 A session is created to the remote computer named **Server01** with the credential of `Contoso\User01` and stores the results in the variable named `$Session`.

 The `Copy-Item` cmdlet copies the `D:\Folder002` folder to the `C:\Folder002_Copy` directory on the remote computer using the session information stored in the `$Session` variable.
-Any subfolders or files are not copied without using the **Recurse** switch.
+Any subfolders or files aren't copied without using the **Recurse** switch.
 The operation creates the `Folder002_Copy` folder if it doesn't already exist.

 ```powershell
 $Session = New-PSSession -ComputerName "Server02" -Credential "Contoso\User01"